hasbegun/vircadia-domain-server-docker/README.md

 taming on their port usage and some parameterization for running multiple domain-servers on one processor.

-TODO: Break out all the assignment clients into separate containers running on the 'internal' virtual network.
-Use `docker-compose` or similar to start them all up and to do scaling for things like audio load, etc.

 ## Ice Server

 The Docker image also contains an ice-server which you can run if you